rzikm/master-thesis/README.md

 machine.
 You can build it as part of the repository by passing `-msquic` to the setup script and rebuilding the library from the System.Net.Quic.sln solution.
 Note that running msquic on Windows currently requires insider build.
 See [msquic repository](https://github.com/microsoft/msquic).

+Preliminary performance comparisons can be found on [my blog](https://rzikm.github.io/quic-in-net-comparison-with-msquic/).